10 Thrifty Travel Hacks for Retirees

 8. Limit your souvenir purchases.

-Understandably, buying souvenirs is a vacation staple.
+Buying souvenirs is a vacation staple.
 Maybe it’s a glass unicorn that would be perfect for your grandchild.
-Or maybe it’s a pair of windchimes that would be a wonderful addition to your front porch.
+Or maybe it’s a pair of wind chimes that would be a wonderful addition to your front porch.
 Or a bag of saltwater taffy that transports you right back to your childhood.
-Whatever the case, don’t give into impulse-buying.
+Whatever the case, don’t give in to impulse buying.
 Limit yourself to three or four souvenirs and try your best to stick to that.
 Glass unicorns and saltwater taffy are lovely, but no souvenir is worth stressing over your finances later!

 9. Look into travel insurance.

-Travel insurance is important, especially for older adults.
-This will allow you to protect your travel investments, such as nonrefundable purchases.
-This may be imperative for seniors with preexisting medical conditions.
-Life is unpredictable, so it’s truly better to be safe than sorry.
+Travel insurance is important!
+This way, you can protect your travel investments, such as non-refundable purchases.
+Life is unpredictable, so it’s truly better to be safe than sorry!

 10. Travel light.

 Are you the sort of person who packs everything but the kitchen sink?
 Do you like to have back-up outfits for your back-ups?
 While it’s important to be prepared for anything, there’s such a thing as being too prepared.
-At least, when it comes to traveling.
-This is especially important when you travel by plane, in which you may be charged for an abundance of baggage.
+At least when it comes to traveling.
+This is especially important when you travel by plane, when you may be charged for extra baggage.
 So, next time you plan a vacation, just bring the bare necessities.
-You may be glad you did.
+You’ll probably be glad you did!

 Popular Articles About Travel, and Thrifty Tips